mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ And in fact we can, as long as we settle on a base unit of our architecture that is composable.

-^ Turns out there is something called a reducer that is a pretty popular way to structure applications.
+^ Turns out there is something called a reducer that is a pretty popular way to structure applications, and it is super composable.

 ---